charlierdm/Ether/README.md

 As a user
 So that I can play the sounds like a keyboard
-I want to press use the qwerty keyboard to play sounds
+I want to press the qwerty keyboard to play sounds

 As a user
 So that I can play the notes for as long as I like